gipritchard/Space-Debris/Space Debris.md

 - Any player spaceship reaches 0 HP
 - Any satellite reaches 0 HP
 - The debris supply is empty AND players must place more debris in orbit
-- Any player must place debris on an adjacent space AND all adjacent spaces contain 3 debris
+- A collision occurs AND all adjacent spaces contain 3 debris

 # Optional Advanced Rules
 Players looking for a more challenging experience may choose to play with any (or all) of the following rules/restrictions.
 This is not recommended for your first few games.